 Pooh that’s stuck under your dog’s tail can also cause irritation and itching.
 The only way for your fur baby to try to get rid of this fecal material under his tail is to do the scoot.
 And if your dog has long hair, this can be a problem that develops quite often if the rear end isn’t kept clean and the fur kept clipped a little shorter.
 If the material isn’t removed, it can lead to an obstruction of the butt.

 Tapeworms can also cause a dog to do the boot scoot.
 These parasites can be eaten by your dog if he eats something dead outside or he could be infected by a flea bite from a flea that carried the parasite.
 Yuck!

-Lastly, another common problem of a dog drag but on carpet is anal glands that are full.
-You may not even realize your dog has anal glands (also referred to as anal sacs).
+Lastly, another common problem of a dog drag but on carpet is butt glands that are full.
+You may not even realize your dog has butt glands (also referred to as butt sacs).
 If not, don’t feel bad.
 You’re not alone!

 If your fur baby has this problem on a regular basis, you may need to help your dog empty these glands.
 However, do not attempt this if you’ve not done it before.
 Instead, ask the vet to show you how to do this in the correct away.

 So, as you can see, your dog may have a worse problem than just an occasional itchy bottom!
 For this reason, if your fur baby is behaving this way on a regular basis, then it’s time to call the vet.
 However, there are some remedies you can try at home before calling the vet.
 However, if your dog seems to be in great discomfort, has an allergic reaction, or is in pain, then please call the vet.
 Don’t use the home remedies until after the vet has diagnosed the problem your fur baby’s having.

 Home Remedies for Dog Scooting on His Rear